VIDI: Symbiotic DrivingPrincipal Investigator: David Abbink

-- PhD on cybernetic driver modeling and identification for online adaptation: Sarah Barendswaard
+- PhD on cybernetic driver modeling and identification, for real-time adaptation of haptic shared control: Sarah Barendswaard

-- PhD on understanding driver adaptation for haptic shared control design: Sarvesh Kolekar
+- PhD on modeling the underlying principles that govern driver adaptation Sarvesh Kolekar

-- Postdoc on evaluating adaptive shared control prototypes in simulators and on test-tracks – Bastiaan Petermeijer
+- Postdoc on design and evaluating adaptive shared control prototypes in simulators and on test-tracks – Bastiaan Petermeijer

 - User Committee: Nissan, DAVI, Moog